 Men drinking kratom tea

 But as I finished my second cup of brew, I noticed a shift from a relaxed state to a place that was slightly anxious.
 I went to use the bathroom and found myself clumsily fumbling to turn the doorknob.
-I felt like a slug trying to maneuver around the bar.
+I felt like a slug trying to manoeuvre around the bar.
 I started to feel very dehydrated.
-I stuck out my tongue in the bathroom mirror and saw that my tongue had a layer of white, which was very attractive.
+I stuck out my tongue in the bathroom mirror and saw that my tongue had a layer of white all over it, which was of course very attractive.

 My eyes were a little bloodshot.
 I went back and ordered some water.

-I chatted with a 28-year-old named Jordan Culler, who told me that he does kratom on a daily basis.
-He has never had a drug problem, but he enjoys the benefits of the plant because it helps him to focus.
+I chatted with a 28-year-old named Jordan Culler, who told me that he drinks kratom on a daily basis.
+He's never had a drug problem, but he enjoys the benefits of the plant because it helps him to focus.
 According to Culler, “It’s like coffee without being jittery.
 You’re more relaxed, and you can focus.
 It just loosens you up,” he said, noting that he drinks it before work.

 The exterior of Kat 5 Kava tiki bar

-I was mad at myself because I realized that, from observing others, I could have just bought a few grams at a time, and my server would have mixed it in some fruit juice for an easier intake.
-I could have monitored what I had consumed a little better.
+I was mad at myself because I realised that, from observing others, I could have just bought a few grams at a time and my server would have mixed it in some fruit juice for an easier intake.
+I could have monitored what I'd consumed a little better.

 I closed out my tab.
 I left the bar and googled “how to come down off kratom” when I got home.
 “Nothing kills a buzz more than eating,” one message board mentioned.
 It suggested carbs as the quickest fix, so I went to a nearby pizza place and inhaled a slice.
 Within a time span of 15 minutes, I felt fine, but when I got back home, I started to itch.
 I couldn’t stop scratching my stomach and arms.
 It wasn’t that bad, or enough to be torturous, but it was a little uncomfortable.
 I started wondering if it had something to do with the kratom.
 I had trouble falling asleep, and I woke up with a killer headache the next day.

 In the past, I’ve made myself sick and dehydrated by drinking too much coffee.
 The two are pretty comparable.
 I drank too much to feel the full effect, and if a little nausea and itching is the worst thing that can happen, the side effect is not too shabby.
 Even though it was fun to try, I’m not the biggest fan of kratom.
 I don’t like the taste or the dizzy high.
-I’m a bit weirded out that the advocates for it seem to want—or perhaps need—to take it everyday.
-But if it is helping people wean themselves off of dangerous opiates, then order another round of drinks, bartender.
+I’m a bit weirded out that the advocates for it seem to want – or perhaps need – to take it everyday.
+But if it's helping people wean themselves off dangerous opiates, then another round of drinks please, bartender.